THE STORY OF COLORADO YULE MARBLE AT MARTINCOONEY.COM

 1908.
 The four horse wagon teams, used to tow the marble to town three miles down the road to the mill, are replaced by a 110-horsepower steam driven tractor previously used to haul logs.

 1908.
-Marble runs dry – not of water, but worse than that.
-Voters, with heavy backing from the company, duly brought in alcohol prohibition.
+Marble runs dry – not of water, but worse than that!
+With heavy backing from the company, Voters duly brought in alcohol prohibition.
 Instantly, the bootleggers were busy at work.
-Interestingly however was the fact that, while prohibition left workers travelling 12 miles down the road to Redstone to wet their whistle on their favorite tipple, the law only forbade the purchase of moonshine, not the consumption, and so it’s a little difficult to see just exactly what was achieved, in hind sight.
+Interestingly however was the fact that, while prohibition left workers travelling 12 miles down the road to Redstone to whet their whistle on their favorite tipple, the law only forbade the purchase of moonshine, not the consumption.

 1909.
 Daily wages of $5 to $8 per day, with no overtime, provoke a strike lasting 3 months.
 From August 4, to November 2, struck for an 8-hour day, and time-and-a-half for overtime.
 By September only 20 men were still on the books.
 With heavy support from the public, and another brutal winter on the way, the Colorado Yule Marble Company began accepting employees back the moment the strike was called off, and within a week the quarry was back in business.